This information is available as a Word Document or PDF Document

 - You can’t do it fast enough

-If safety, accuracy, speed and fatigue affect you when you are doing daily living tasks or moving around, then this counts as having difficulties.
+If safety, accuracy, speed and fatigue affect your daily living activities or moving around, then this counts as having difficulties.

 How much is Adult Disability Payment?